Hindu Festivals of Nepal

 Being feted with water and colored powder is meant to be an honor.
 Enjoy the fun or hideaway indoors until it’s over.
 If you join the raucous free-for-all, wear clothes that can be ruined by color stains and leave valuables in your room or cover them in plastic to keep them from being soaked.
 The commotion lasts only a day, whereas India undergoes a merciless multi-day event.

-Originally a Newari event centered on Kathmandu’s Bhadrakali and Kankeshwari temples, it now showcases a military pageant with horse racing at Tundikhel Parade Ground.
+Initially a Newari event centered on Kathmandu’s Bhadrakali and Kankeshwari temples, it now showcases a military pageant with horse racing at Tundikhel Parade Ground.
 According to legend, the pounding of hooves keeps the demonic fiend Gurumaa hidden underground for another year.
 Other activities at Tundikhel include mounted mock warfare and acrobatics on horseback.

 Rato (Red) Machhindranath